-The plurality of social institutions in the society is one of the relevant media for strengthening the The plurality of social and the society.
-Integration is the control of conflict and deviation in integrating between groups within a heterogeneous society.
-Integration is the control of conflict and deviation in integrating between groups within a heterogeneous society.
-Integration is the control of conflict and deviation in integrating between groups within a social system.
+The plurality of social institutions in the society is one of the relevant media for strengthening the integrating between groups within a heterogeneous society.
+Integration is the control of conflict and deviation in a social system.
 In another sense, integration is a condition that shows the regularity of the interdependence of coordinated behavior within a social group.

+III.
 DISCUSSION